diego-kleinman/memcached_Emulator/readme.md

 ## Conclusion

 It was an interesting challenge to do, I had to investigate a lot and implement (in my own way) a part of a real protocol that is used in a lot of systems worldwide.
-It was challenging but really fun to do, and I think I learnt a lot of usefull things doing it.
+It was challenging but really fun to do, and I think I learnt a lot of useful things doing it.